libekonst/Taskito/README.md

 It's a focus timer that is simple, fast, poses no disruptions, and exists on the Mac's menu bar for quick access.

+## Features

+- **Tiny Menu Bar Application** - Lives in your menu bar, always accessible but never in the way
+- **No Distractions** - No Dock icon, no fancy animations, no ads.
+Just a timer when you need it
+- **Use It Your Way** - No forced Pomodoro technique or rigid workflows.
+Set any duration you want
+- **Full Keyboard Support** - Comprehensive keyboard shortcuts for power users who hate reaching for the mouse
+- **Global Shortcut** - Open Taskito from anywhere with a customizable system-wide keyboard shortcut
+- **Preset Timers** - Save up to 5 frequently-used timer durations for one-click access
+- **Privacy First** - All data stays on your Mac.
+No analytics, no tracking, no cloud sync

 ## Installation

 The app is unsigned, so macOS requires these steps: